 Having programs like this makes it seem like it’s the aspie for why they can’t land or keep a job but it’s the stigma and ignorance of employers.
 The same goes for other disorders.

 Stop turning people away because they don’t have experience.
 That’s why you TRAIN.
 Why have training if you’re going to just write people off because of their experience?
 They can get experience during the training.

 Point is.
 We can have all of the job training in the world.
 If employers won’t give us a chance then there is no point.
-I am trying to say unless the program has a connection with companys and help you out.
+I am trying to say unless the program has a connection with companies that helps you out.
 The program I went through did nothing.
 And the coach wondered why I wasn’t applying.
-By being contracted with companies maybe you,the company and the boss can work together.
+By being contracted with companies maybe you, the company and the boss can work together.

 When I started talking about autism and employment, I had an idea of getting a programmer on board with hiring us.
 I will talk about that more.

 You will see it off and on.